What Christians need to know about living in Japan

 If you have any restrictions, such as fasting, please let us know in advance.

-Catholics traditionally abstain from meat during Lent and Good Friday.
+Catholics have a custom of abstaining from meat during Lent and on Good Friday.

-This is not well known in Japan, so be sure to tell Japanese people if you are dining with them.
+Since it's not very well known in Japan, be sure to mention it when dining with Japanese people.

-Also, if your sect has customs of abstaining from alcohol or caffeine, it is a good idea to let them know in advance.
+Also, if you have a habit of avoiding alcohol or caffeine, it's a good idea to let them know in advance.

 Find restaurants that cater to vegetarians and vegans

-However, there are very few restaurants in Japan that serve vegetarian and vegan meals.
+However, there are few restaurants in Japan that offer vegetarian and vegan options.

-It's a good idea to find a restaurant that supports it.
+It's a good idea to find out which restaurants accept this option beforehand.

 What you need to know about worship

-There are both Catholic and Protestant churches, and Sunday services and mass are held here.
+There are both Catholic and Protestant churches, and Sunday services and Masses are held here.

-There are small churches scattered all over the country, so it's a good idea to find out in advance what kind of churches are available in your area.
+Since there are small churches all over the country, it's a good idea to research in advance what kind of churches are available in your area.

-In urban areas such as Tokyo and Osaka, there are churches that hold services in English, Spanish, French, Korean, and other languages.
+In urban areas such as Tokyo and Osaka, some churches offer services and Mass in English, Spanish, French, Korean, and other languages.

 Are there any Christian events held in Japan?